-During the years ended April 30, 2024 and 2023, we incurred insurance expense of \$382,000 and \$587,000, respectively, which was primarily directors and officers insurance.
+During the years ended April 30, 2025 and 2024, we incurred insurance expense of \$259,000 and \$382,000, respectively, which was primarily directors and officers insurance.
+The decrease in insurance expense was due to lower negotiated pricing with the same amount of coverage.